muckinger/activecollab-slack/README.md

 # activecollab-slack

 Slack integration for Active Collab 4.
-Automatically push new tasks and comments to a pre-defined channel.
+Following events are pushed to a pre-defined channel:
+- new task
+- new comments
+- completed task

 ## Requirements